THE PERSON AND WORK OF CHRIST

-It was therefore necessary that the patterns of things in the heavens should be purified with these; but the heavenly things themselves with better sacrifices than these.
+Therefore it was necessary that the copies of the things in the heavens should be purified with these, but the heavenly things themselves with better sacrifices than these.
 (Hebrews 9:23)

 The heavenly things had to be purified with the blood of the Lord Jesus.